EntrustCorporation/ecs_certificate_request_role/README.md

 Before running the example you will need to:

-	1- Update the contents of ./files with your ECS API certificate and key information.
+	1- Update the contents of ./files with the ECS API client certificate and privatekey.
-	2- Update or override the variables in ./defaults/ as appropriate for the certificate you wish to request and the location you want it.
+	2- Update or override the variables in ./defaults/ as appropriate for the CSR information and the certificate location you want it.

-Navigate to the top level of this role:
+	   	cert_common_name: Your Domain
+		cert_organization_name: Your Organization
+		cert_organizational_unit_name: OrgUnit
+		cert_country_name: US
+		cert_state_or_province_name: MA

 Run command "ansible-playbook sample_playbook.yml"

 Additional references